 When it came to ranking the best beaches in Langkawi it wasn’t as simple as putting them on a scale and that being right.
 They are quality though!
-National Geographic recently listed the Langkawi beaches in their top 10 worldwide.
+National Geographic listed the Langkawi beaches in their top 10 worldwide.

 People have different reasons for visiting a beach so I’ve described the beach, my thoughts and let you know who the beach is suited for.

 Tanjung Rhu Public Beach

 Depending where you stay on the island, this could be a long drive as it’s in the northeast but the drive is worth it!
 When you arrive at the barrier (you can’t miss it) you’ll need to register before you are allowed access.
 If the guard doesn’t let you in, head to the resort on your left, walk through the resort make your way to Tanjung Rhu Public Beach.

 This Langkawi sunset was definitely the pinkest/purpley I’ve ever seen which made it the best of the best beaches in Langkawi (despite this list being in no order).
 It was a solid sunset already but it went to another level once the sun had gone down!
 Take your time and wait 20 minutes after the official sunset to see the colours change (when clouds are in the sky).

 The beach is 1km+ long and is full of beautiful whte sand bordered by lush green forest.

 Best suited for: Sunset chasers, sea kayakers & those who like to explore every nook of the island.

 RELATED POST: 7 EPIC VIEWS IN MALAYSIA (including Tanjung Rhu Beach)